ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 | 2       | AIX VM1 | 4        | 10 > 8 (8 is considered)                      | 3.2 x cost of AIX OS license |
 |         | AIX VM2 | 2        |                                               | 1.6 x cost of AIX OS license |
 |         | AIX VM3 | 4        |                                               | 3.2 x cost of AIX OS license |
 {: caption="Table 14.
-Pricing for OS licensing in SPP in private cloud" caption-side="top"}
+Pricing for OS licensing in SPP in {{site.data.keyword.powerSys_notm}} Private Cloud" caption-side="top"}

 <!-- Q2 -->

-### Is there any initial one-time payment before the pod infrastructure is installed in the client private cloud data center?
+### Is there any initial one-time payment before the pod infrastructure is installed in the IBM {{site.data.keyword.powerSys_notm}} Private Cloud data center?
 {: #initial-one-time-payment}

    No